andreypopp/react-app/README.md

 large-scale application development where you need high degree of freedom and want to make your own choices.
-ReactApp is neither a framework nor a library, it's is just a set of conveniences which you can accepts, reject or even replace by your following your decisions.
+ReactApp is neither a framework nor a library, it's is just a set of conveniences which you can accepts, reject or even replace by following your own decisions.

 ## Installation